zhuqianhua/paper-2026-stereo-cell-cite/README.md

 Raw sequencing data are available at [GNCB accession number].

 Processed data files (`.h5ad`) should be placed in the `data/` directory before running the notebooks.
+Note that only sample example data are included in this directory.

 ## Citation